 Ming, with his floating koi.

-They kept a distance away from Gwen, who stood with a cute marten over one shoulder, and what looked like an abominable amazonian python-cum-armoured-earthworm coiled around her white ankles.
+They kept a distance away from Gwen, who stood with a cute marten over one shoulder, and what looked like an abominable amazonian armoured earthworm coiled around her white ankles.

 "Acceptable."
 Instructor Chen finished inspecting the lot of them.
 "Now, we go for a walk."